Rules of the game

 9. Ball thrown into dead ball area base awards

 In the case of a pick-off play in baseball, the following conditions can occur.
-The pitcher becomes a fielder when he/she steps off the pitching plate prior to making the pick-off attempt.
-If the throw goes out of play, the runner(s) is(are) award two bases as described above.
-If the pitcher legally attempts a pick-off with out stepping of the pitching plate first and the ball goes out of play, the runner(s) is(are) awarded 1 base.
+The pitcher becomes a fielder when he steps off the pitching plate prior to making the pick-off attempt.
+If the throw goes out of play, the runners are awarded two bases as described above.
+If the pitcher legally attempts a pick-off without stepping off the pitching plate first and the ball goes out of play, the runners are awarded 1 base.

 10. Infield fly

-Runners on at least first and second with less than two outs.
-An infield fly must be a routine pop up in the infield that will be caught with ordinary effort as opposed to a pop up that a fielder might catch with extra effort.
+With runners on first and second base or bases loaded with less than two outs, an infield fly is in effect with a routine pop-up in the infield that can be caught with ordinary effort as opposed to a pop-up that a fielder might catch with extra effort.
 Ordinary effort is judged by the umpire and modified for the level of play in each division where the infield fly rule is active.
-A ball rules to be caught with ordinary effort in Western division will not necessarily be call the same in the National division.
-It is not the responsibility of the umpire to judge the talent of the individual players on the field, but rather the age appropriate skill level.

 Sorry, we couldn't find any posts.
 Please try a different search.